CentML/codex/general-apps/general-inference/FLUX/centml-endpoint/README.md

 - curl commands
 - The included apps and examples

-Use the provided URL to send requests and generate images with Stable Diffusion.
+Use the provided URL to send requests and generate images with FLUX.

 This version adds clarity and a more polished flow.
 Let me know if you’d like to include more details or examples for interacting with the endpoint!